 ObsTAP and the Observation data model describe observations in a broad sense (exactly what comprises an "observation" is not well defined within astronomy and is left up to the data provider to define for their data).
 ObsTAP also describes archive data products (e.g., actual archive files).
 In general an "observation" may be composed of multiple individual data products.
 In this case all the data products comprising an observation should share the same observation identifier (obs_id).
 The form of the obs_id string is up to the data provider so long as it uniquely identifies an observation within the archive.
 The individual data products comprising an observation may have different data product types, calibration levels, and so forth.
 ObsTAP only supports the direct description of science data products, i.e., data products which contain science data having some physical (spatial, spectral, temporal) coverage.

 In general for instrumental data there are two different approaches for exposing the data from an observation.
-One can either expose the individual science data products comprising the observation, all sharing the same obs_id, or one can expose the entire observation as a single complex instrumental data productombinations of the two approaches are also possible).
+One can either expose the individual science data products comprising the observation, all sharing the same obs_id, or one can expose the entire observation as a single complex instrumental data product.
+Combinations of the two approaches are also possible.

 If the data products comprising an observation are exposed individually then attributes such as the calibration level can vary for different data products, e.g., the raw instrumental data as observed might be level 1, a standard pipeline data product might be level 2, and a custom user-processed data product subsequently published back to the archive might be level 3.
 All such data products would share the same obs_id.